thomassuedbroecker/iOSMQTT-Bluemix-IoT-NodeRED/README.md

 **Table of content of the readme.md**

   1. Introduction
-  2. Setup the Fake sample
+  2. Setup the "Just a Fake" sample
+  3. Source Folder content description

 ***
 ## 1. Introduction